-In the Commonwealth of Virginia, the offense of Driving on a Suspended or Revoked License is a Class One Misdemeanor, punishable by up to 12 months in jail and/or a fine of up to $2,500.00.
+In Virginia, Driving on a Suspended or Revoked License is a Class One Misdemeanor, punishable by zero to 12 months in jail and/or a fine of up to $2,500.00.
 The offense is charged under §46.2-301 of the Virginia Code.
-Individuals convicted of the charge receive an additional suspension of their privilege to drive in Virginia, for the same time period as the original license suspension.
-If the time period of the previous license suspension was indefinite, the court may suspend the license for an additional ninety (90) days.
+Those found guilty may have their Virginia license suspended for the same time period as the original license suspension.
+If the original license suspension was indefinite, the court may suspend the license for an additional ninety (90) days.

 A conviction for Driving on Suspended License stays on a Virginia driving record for eleven (11) years.
-The DMV assesses six points as a demerit deduction for this conviction.
+The DMV assesses six (6) points as a demerit deduction for this conviction.
 Convictions for this charge may impact insurance rates, employment opportunities, and applications for security clearances.
-It is important that a defendant charged with this criminal offense have an experienced and diligent attorney.
+This is a permanent criminal conviction that may not be removed from the criminal record.
+It is important that a defendant find a good lawyer who can help them in court.

 The vast majority of cases handled by the law office are not appealed to a higher court.
 Attorney Yeargan works hard to achieve a good result in the lower court.
 This helps contain the client's financial expense and minimize their time in the court system.
 Attorney Yeargan's clients have consistently awarded his law office five star reviews on AVVO.com and Google for the high quality of service performed in their cases.

-The Law Office of Wilfred W. Yeargan vigorously defends clients charged with traffic offenses in the General District, Circuit and Juvenile and Domestic Relations courts.
-Contact Attorney Yeargan today for assistance with your Driving on Suspended or Revoked License case.
-Depending on the facts of the case and your driving record, Attorney Yeargan may be able to negotiate dismissal of the charge or reduction to a lesser offense (such as No Valid Operator's License).
-His office may be reached at 703.352.9044 for a free initial consultation.
+The Law Office of Wilfred W. Yeargan vigorously defends clients charged with traffic offenses in the General District Courts, Juvenile and Domestic Relations Courts, and Circuit Courts.
+Contact Attorney Yeargan today for assistance with your Driving on Suspended or Revoked License case in Fairfax County (including Falls Church, Herndon, Town of Vienna, and Fairfax City), Prince William County (including Woodbridge, Occoquan, Dumfries, Haymarket, Manassas and Manassas Park), Stafford County, Fredericksburg, Arlington County, Loudoun County, the City of Alexandria, the Northern Neck areas of Westmoreland County and King George County, and other locations throughout Virginia.
+Depending on the facts of the case and your driving record, Attorney Yeargan may be able to negotiate dismissal of the charge or reduction to a much lesser offense (such as Failure to Have License in Possession or No Valid Operator's License).
+His office may be reached at 703-352-9044 for a free initial consultation.